devkmsg/Resume/resume.md

   * Define and document procedures while supporting industry’s Best Practices
   * Responsible for implementing, monitoring, and maintaining the MySql backups for the website environment
   * Performed new-hire training for each new member of the team
-  * Served as the scrum-master for the Operations crew
+  * Served as the Scrum Master for the Operations crew

 ### Realtime Worlds, Inc., Boulder, CO
 *Online video game developer of the much hyped title, All Points Bulletin, released June 2010*